Flor Garduño: Career

 and, at the same time, she remaps a material which is cultural, historical, anthropological, sexual and racial.
 Bados-Ciria also mentions that Garduño's work focuses on Mexican themes, such as her photo series, "Testigos del tiempo" which has 72 photos in Latin American countries in a four-year period.
 The countries she traveled to during this period include Guatemala, Bolivia, Ecuador, and Mexico.
-While she visited, she stayed in homes of her subjects, sharing her photographs with them and sharing her experience.
+While she visited, she stayed in homes of her subjects, sharing her photographs with them and sharing her experience. some interesting facts about her is She gave up her studies to work as a darkroom assistant for Manuel Álvarez Bravo, one of Mexico's most prestigious photographers, with whom she strengthened her photographic skills.
+Since then, Garduño has received numerable prizes, and her work has been exposed and published around the world.